craftingcity/RollHighOrDie/Equipment and Inventories/Melee Weapons.md

 You do not incur Disadvantage when making Ranged Attacks with this weapon while a hostile creature is within 5'.

 #### Versatile (yDx / +Z)
 This Weapon is designed to be used in one or both hands.
-When wielded on both hands, this Weapon's Damage Dice increases to the value (y) and type (x) indicated or you gain the value indicated (+Z) when making Attack Rolls with this Weapon.
+When wielded on both hands, this Weapon's Damage Dice increases to the amount (y) and type (x) indicated or you gain the value indicated (+Z) when making Attack Rolls with this Weapon.

 #### Two-Handed
 This Weapon must be used in both hands.